 SDAC receives requests, reviews documentation, and works with Housing & Residence Life (HRL) to facilitate accommodations for students with medical conditions or disabilities who have specific needs, such as wheelchair accessibility, modified safety alarms, kitchen access or access to specific dining halls, single room, a service animal or emotional support animal, etc. Students should adhere to all the standard Housing & Residence Life procedures and deadlines for applications.

 Note: Disability needs will take priority over specific residence hall and/or roommate requests.

 As long as the SDAC request and housing application are submitted by the published Housing & Residence Life deadline, incoming first-year undergraduates will receive a room assignment and returning undergraduates will receive a timeslot for selecting from available rooms.
 Housing is not guaranteed for incoming transfer students, upperclass undergraduates, or graduate students, but applicants will receive a housing offer if a space matching their housing application preferences is available.

 If the student submits their request after the deadline, the request will be evaluated on a case-by-case basis based on the housing available at the time of submission.
-SDAC and HRL may place a student on a priority waitlist if appropriate housing is not available at the time of submission.
+SDAC and HRL will place a student on a priority waitlist if appropriate housing is not available at the time of submission.